-Subscriptions may be renewed now.
-New subscriptions go on sale September 26, and single tickets go on sale to the public January 29, 2018.
+Subscriptions are on sale now, and single tickets go on sale to the public January 29, 2018.

 The Glimmerglass Festival will open its 2018 season with a production of Leonard Bernstein’s West Side Story.
 This hip, urban take on Shakespeare’s Romeo and Juliet will feature the original Jerome Robbins choreography.
 [More Information]

 With its famed overture that inspired the appropriately named cartoon “Rabbit of Seville” from Looney Tunes, the opera tells the story of Count Almaviva, a young nobleman who allies with Figaro, the titular barber, in order to woo Rosina.
 [More Information]

 In this fresh look at Janácek’s woodland fable, a forester, sung by Eric Owens, stumbles upon a vixen cub and takes her home.
 Both have their assumptions about the world challenged.
 [More Information]